 Football or Movie – and Tea

 The nightly entertainment in Yangon involves sitting on the side of the street while watching a football (soccer) match or a movie.

-And with that it was time to rest for the night in order to wake up in the morning and repeat another day in Yangon Burma!
+And with that, it was time to rest for the night to wake up in the morning and repeat another day in Yangon Burma!